Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 #### 8.6.8 Adaptive Resonance

 The stochastic resonance phenomenon (Sec.
 8.6.3) suggests a fixed optimal noise $\sigma^*$.
-But the optimal noise level depends on the *knowledge state*—how strongly the correct representation is activated.
+But the optimal noise level depends on the *knowledge state*, i.e., how strongly the correct representation is activated.
 This motivates **adaptive resonance**: dynamically adjusting noise and matching thresholds based on retrieval confidence.

 **Connection to Adaptive Resonance Theory.**
 Grossberg's Adaptive Resonance Theory (ART) (Grossberg, 1976) from cognitive neuroscience addresses how biological systems learn new patterns without catastrophic forgetting.
 The key mechanism is **resonance**: when input sufficiently matches a stored pattern (above a "vigilance" threshold), a feedback loop stabilizes retrieval.
 When no match exceeds vigilance, a new category is created.